TeamHypersomnia/Hypersomnia/docs/pages/docs/Topics/inferred_cache.md

 Road
 ````

-Iterating two distinct ``std::unordered_map`` and expecting the order to be the same is only reasonable when the elements are identical and inserted in the same order (this, however, [*is not* enforced by the standard](https://stackoverflow.com/a/13623172/503776), but can be easily verified empirically).
+Iterating two distinct ``std::unordered_map``s and expecting the order to be the same is only reasonable when the elements are identical and inserted in the same order (this, however, [*is not* enforced by the standard](https://stackoverflow.com/a/13623172/503776), but can be easily verified empirically).
 However, once we reinfer the map, we pass it elements (entity names) in a possibly completely different order from when it was incrementally kept up to date - entity creations, deletions and renames might have happened arbitrarily.
 Which means that our inferred cache is not quite identical to the one before reinference, even though they were generated from the same significant state.

 This is an important implication when dealing with simulation's [determinism](determinism).